saucelabs/testrunner-toolkit/docs/typescript.md

        ├── test.three.spec.js
        └── tsconfig.json
    ```

+   > WARNING: the TypeScript compiler will behave in a non-deterministic manner if the `tsconfig.json` is poorly configured.
+   >
+   > For more information on how to properly configure `tsconfig.json` please visit the [documentation](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html#writing-a-configuration-file).

 4. Next, edit the `files` and `suites` fields in `.sauce/config.yml` in order to ignore the `.ts` files and instead place the `.js` files inside the Testrunner Toolkit container:

    ```yaml